-(1) Member of Audit Committee.

-(2) Member of Compensation, Nominating and Human Resources Committee.

-- (3) Ms. O'Neill was a director of DragonWave Inc. from June 13, 2013 to July 31, 2017.
+- (1) Member of Audit Committee. - (2) Member of Compensation, Nominating and Human Resources Committee. - Ms. O'Neill was a director of DragonWave Inc. from June 13, 2013 to July 31, 2017.
 Following Ms. O'Neill's resignation on July 31, 2017, the Ontario Superior Court of Justice appointed a receiver over the business and assets of DragonWave Inc., following an application of Comerica Bank as Agent for DragonWave Inc.'s senior lenders, pursuant to the Bankruptcy and Insolvency Act (Canada).
 On July 20, 2017, the shares of DragonWave Inc. were halted from trading on the TSX by the Investment Industry Regulatory Organization of Canada.
-The shares of DragonWave Inc. were delisted from the TSX and the NASDAQ on August 30, 2017 and August 2, 2017, respectively. - (4) On August 5, 2015, the Corporation announced that L6 Holdings Inc. (formerly known as 1388369 Ontario Inc.), an Ontario corporation ("L6") which as of August 5, 2015 owned 1,000,000 Common Shares (representing approximately 4.7% of the issued and outstanding Common Shares of CSI) and which was previously controlled by Mr. Leonard, President and Chairman of the Board, is now controlled exclusively by the adult children of Mr. Leonard.
+The shares of DragonWave Inc. were delisted from the TSX and the NASDAQ on August 30, 2017 and August 2, 2017, respectively. - (4) On August 5, 2015, the Corporation announced that L6 Holdings Inc. (formerly known as 1388369 Ontario Inc.), an Ontario corporation ("L6") which as of August 5, 2015 owned 1,000,000 Common Shares (representing approximately 4.7% of the issued and outstanding Common Shares of CSI) and which was previously controlled by Mr. Leonard, President and Chairman of the Board, is now controlled exclusively by the adult children of Mr. Leonard. - (5) Mr. Cunningham and Mr. Salna did not stand for re-election to the Board at the annual meeting of shareholders held on May 8, 2023 but were re-appointed to the Board on November 9, 2023.
+Mr. Cunningham previously served as a director from 2017 through to May 8, 2023 and Mr. Salna previously served as a director from 2019 through to May 8, 2023.